 There are certain practical things that residents can do to help deter burglars, and you will find useful tips and advice on measures to help keep your home safe here.

-But while burglary numbers have dropped car crime is on the rise, there has, particularly, been a big increase the theft of catalytic convertors from vehicles.
-Michael has discussed how to deal with the issue with DI Alick James.
-Alick has confirmed that he has allocated a dedicated officer who is reviewing all the related car crime offences to identify trends and patterns to help inform the police’s patrol plans and investigations.
+While burglary numbers have dropped, it appears that car crime is on the rise and there has been a big increase in the theft of catalytic convertors from vehicles.
+Michael has discussed how to deal with the issue with the DI Alick James, who confirmed in March 2021 that he had allocated a dedicated officer to review all the related car-crime offences to identify trends and patterns to help inform the police’s patrol plans and investigations.

-If you are worried about your catalytic convertor being stolen, there are measures that can be taken to mitigate the risk of theft that can be found here.
+If you are worried about your catalytic convertor being stolen, measures that can be taken to mitigate the risk of theft can be found here.

 Michael is campaigning for more police officers in Surrey Heath, and has welcomed the Government’s plan to recruit 20,000 additional officers.

 In December 2021, it was announced that police forces across the country are set to receive a 7 per cent increase in funding in 2022-23, bringing the total amount to £16.9 billion.
 There will be an increase of up to £13.3 million for Surrey Police, bringing the total funding of our local police force up to £271.1 million for 2022-23.